chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

     and_gate       gates          nor_gate       and_gate_tb
 ```

 And look!
-We can see what VHDL primary design units exist in the block and Verilog modules if there were any.
-Now, that we know the units at our disposal, let's inspect them.
+We can see what VHDL primary design units are defined in the block (as well as if there were any Verilog modules).

+Now that we know the units at our disposal, let's inspect them.

 ```
 $ legohdl get gates